Alliance A021901

 This phase III trial compares the effect of bevacizumab and AZD9291 (osimertinib) combination vs. osimertinib alone for the treatment of non-small cell lung cancer that has spread outside of the lungs (stage IIIB-IV) and has a change (mutation) in a gene called EGFR.
 The EGFR protein is involved in cell signaling pathways that control cell division and survival.
 Sometimes, mutations in the EGFR gene cause EGFR proteins to be made in higher than normal amounts on some types of cancer cells.
 This causes cancer cells to divide more rapidly.
 Osimertinib may stop the growth of tumor cells by blocking EGFR that is needed for cell growth in this type of cancer.
 Monoclonal antibodies, such as bevacizumab, may interfere with the ability of tumor cells to grow and spread.
 Giving osimertinib with bevacizumab may control cancer for longer and help patients live longer as compared to osimertinib alone.

-This phase II trial compares cabozantinib alone and the combination of cabozantinib and nivolumab to standard chemotherapy in the treatment of patients with non-squamous non-small cell lung cancer (NSCLC).
-Cabozantinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
-Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
-Ramucirumab is a monoclonal antibody that may interfere with the ability of tumor cells to grow and spread.
-Chemotherapy drugs, such as docetaxel, gemcitabine hydrochloride, paclitaxel, and nab-paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-Giving cabozantinib alone or in combination with nivolumab may be more effective than standard chemotherapy in treating patients with non-small cell lung cancer.
+This phase III trial compares the effect of adding chemotherapy to immunotherapy (pembrolizumab) versus immunotherapy alone in treating patients with stage IIIB-IV lung cancer.
+Immunotherapy with monoclonal antibodies, such as pembrolizumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
+Chemotherapy drugs work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Giving pembrolizumab and chemotherapy may help stabilize lung cancer.

 NRG-CC009